surol/ng2-resrc/README.md

 (using `RikeOptions`, see below), set for target (`Rike.target(id, protocol)`), or for particular operation (`RikeTarget.operation(name, protocol)`).

-The protocol defines input and output data type.
+The protocol defines input and output data types.
 A value of input type is passed to operation when performing `POST`, `PUT`, or `PATCH` HTTP requests.
 A value of output type is reported as operation result.

 Rike contains a few predefined protocols: